DanTheLyon99/Rogue3D/README.md

 ### Installation and Usage

-Once installed, you will need to Open XLaunch, and follow these instructions:
+Once installed, you will need to Open XLaunch, and follow these instructions:<br>
-1.) choose multiple windows, display number:0
+1.) choose multiple windows, display number:0<br>
 2.)
-Start no client
+Start no client<br>
-3.) check all boxes in extra settings
+3.) check all boxes in extra settings<br>
 4.) finish

 Once XLaunch is up and running you're halfway there!